typestack/class-validator/README.md

         title: string;

         @IsLongerThan("title", {
-           /* you can also use additional validation options, like "each", "groups" in your custom validation decorators */
+           /* you can also use additional validation options, like "groups" in your custom validation decorators. "each" is not supported */
            message: "Text must be longer than the title" })
         text: string;